PROTECTION OF YOUR PERSONAL DATA

 This privacy statement explains the reason for the processing of your personal data, the way we collect, handle and ensure protection of all personal data provided, how that information is used and what rights you have in relation to your personal data.
 It also specifies the contact details of the responsible Data Controller with whom you may exercise your rights, the Data Protection Officer and the European Data Protection Supervisor.

 Before the user can invite others to take the assessment in a group, the user has to tick a box, stating that “prior consent has been obtained from the persons whose email addresses are used in this invitation”.
-The assessment in a group serves the ultimate purpose of the website: supporting the improvement of local, regional and national (entrepreneurship) policies, in line with the goals of the Social Business Initiative and the Entrepreneurship 2020 Action Plan.

 Your personal data will not be used for an automated decision-making including profiling.

 (d) the data subject has given consent to the processing of his or her personal data for one or more specific purposes.

 Processing of data is in accordance with Article 5 paragraph (d) of Regulation (EU) 2018/1725, where the data subject has given unambiguous consent to the data processing.

 In order to carry out this processing operation, EMPL.G.3 collects the following categories of personal data:

 a) Information you provide to us.
 When you use our Website, including when you create a user account, start or submit a self-assessment, or when you ask a question through the functional mailbox of the Website, you may provide us with information that identifies you or your contacts (“personal information”), such as your e-mail address.

 b) Information we collect from you automatically.
 When you use the Website, we may also collect information about your use of the Website and the device used to access the Website that relates to you, but on its own this information collected does not identify you (“non-personal information”).
 Such information includes your:

 · Browser information (including browser type, capabilities, and language)